-Program graduates will be assessed on their practicum experience through direct observation on a rating scale by the university supervisor and the jobsite supervisor.
+1. Program graduates will be assessed on their practicum experience through direct observation on a rating scale by the university supervisor and the job-site supervisor.
 Program graduates and job-site supervisors will complete a post-practicum survey designed to identify program strengths and weaknesses.

-- 2. Program graduates will be assessed on their ability to develop an occupational description directly related to their occupational area of specialization. - 3.
+related to their occupational area of specialization.3.
 Program graduates will develop a plan for managing change in the work environment.

-Requirements for the Bachelor of Applied Science Degree with a Major in Technical Studies (Secondary Certification)
+Requirements for the B. A. S. Degree with a Major in Technical Studies

 Core Areas A-E (See VSU Core Curriculum) 42 hours

-Area F Requirements.
-18 hours
+Area F Requirements

-MSED 2000, SPEC 2000, ACED 2400

-Completion of an approved technical college program n

-that is one calendar year or longer in length 9 hours

-Major Course Requirements.
-60 hours
+Major Course Requirements

-ACED 3600, ACED 4510, ACED 4670
+ACED 2400, ACED 4550, ACED 4810 9 hours

-ACED 4690, ACED 4680, ACED 4710 9 hours
+ACED 4050, ACED 4820 6 hours

-PSYC3130 3 hours
+PSYC 3800 or MGNT 3250 3 hours

-ACED 4780 (12 hours) or
+MKTG 3050, ACED 3400, ACED 3700 9 hours

-ACED 4790 (10 hours) and ACED 4800 (2 hours) 12 hours
+ACED 4300, ACED 4310 6 hours

+Guided Electives - Upper Division

-Supporting Courses 27 hours
+Supporting Courses

-Completion of an approved technical college pro ogram
+Completion of approved technical college program that is one

-that is one calendar year or longer in length.
-Co mbined

-with Area F for a total of 36 hours credit for tech nnical
+calendar year or longer in length.
+Combined with Area F for a total of 36 hours credit for technical program.

-program.

-College of Education Health and

-Physical Education Requirements 6 hours

-KSPE 2000, KSPE 2150 l hours

-Two KSPE Fitness/Activity Courses 2 hours

-Total hours required for the degree 126 semester hours
+Program graduates will be assessed on their ability to develop a career plan directly

-JOINT DEGREE PROGRAM WITH TECHNICAL COLLEGES

-ASSOCIATE OF APPLIED SCIENCE - JOINT DEGREE
+JOINT DEGREE PROGRAM WITH TECHNICAL COLLEGES ASSOCIATE OF APPLIED SCIENCE - JOINT DEGREE

-An Associate of Applied Science degree program in selected programs is offered in cooperation with with partnering regional technical colleges.
+An Associate of Applied Science degree program in selected programs is offered in cooperation with partnering regional technical colleges.
 Students enrolled in this program can earn the Associate of Applied Science degree upon successful completion of an approved program at one of the technical colleges and 24 semester hours from the Valdosta State University Core Curriculum.
 Of these 24 hours, 21 must be taken in residence at Valdosta State University.

 Students may wish to complete all work at one institution first and then enroll at the other or to enroll concurrently at both institutions.
 However, all work at both institutions must be completed satisfactorily before VSU will award the Associate of Applied Science degree.
-Candidates for the A.A.S. degree are required to pass the Regents' Tests in reading and writing and to meet the State Legislative requirement in history and political science.
+Candidates for the A.A.S. degree are required to pass the Regents' Tests in reading and writing and to meet the State Legislative Requirement in history and political science.
 Further information, including a list of the approved technical college programs, may be obtained from the Department of Adult and Career Education.